gjarnling/udacity-build-a-portfolio-site/README.md

 Of course all files used are valid [HTML5](https://www.w3.org/TR/html5/) and [CSS3](https://www.w3.org/Style/CSS/) files, validated with [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

+#### Header
+The header contains a logo, my name and title.
+It also contains a image of an abstract painting.

+Their representation changes depending on the viewport size.
+For smaller viewports they are presented on top of each other; the logo, my name, my title and the painting one after the other.
+On larger viewports the logo moves to the left with my name and title to the right with the image now set as a background.

+In its original state the image is huge at 10.2MB with the dimensions 3390x3671 pixels.
+First I cropped it to only contain the part I wanted.
+This reduced the size to 2.23MB and the dimensions to 3390x1323 pixels.
+Since the content of the site never will grow larget than 1100 pixels I decided to set a maximum size of the image to 2200 pixel, to accomodate screens with a higher pixel density.

+With my major breakpoints as a guideline I used Grunt to create five images for different viewport sizes.
+I also decided that a compression level of 50 kept the quality of the photo.
+This way the file size was dramatically reduced to 439kB to 48.1kB.

+Using the picture and source elements the browser only fetch a big enough image for the viewport, taking the screen pixel density into account.

 ## Closure
 The solution met the specifications.